Skip to content

 public T[] ToArray()

-Let’s revisit the example we covered earlier with an Array object and now implement it using a List<T> object.
-Since a list is similar to an array, the code changes very little.
-We’ll only highlight the notable changes:
+Let's go back to the previous example with an object of type Array and now treat it with an object of type List<T>.
+Because the list is an object close to the table, the code changes very little.
+We present only the most notable changes:

 using System;